bburns/clipmon/README.md

 Usage
 ----------------------------------------------------------------------------

-Add something like this to your .emacs file to turn clipmon on and off:
+Add something like this to your .emacs file to turn clipmon on and off easily:

     (global-set-key (kbd "<M-f2>") 'clipmon-mode)